Elizabeth Earle shares what she learned buying a dismasted vintage Amel in the wake of Hurricane Irma

 Prepare yourself for the worst and always have several backup plans in place.
 See each fresh problem as a learning opportunity in order to keep going.

-When I started this restoration project, I had imagined sailing straight off into the sunset, rum in hand, sunglasses on.
+When I started this restoration project, I had imagined sailing straight off into the sunset, rum in hand, sailing sunglasses on.

 But the reality is that most of the time, we are covered in oil, frequently nursing a nasty bruise or cut, and although the rum is often in hand, the sunglasses have long since disappeared overboard.